carbon-language/carbon-lang/docs/design/generics/details.md

 // ❌ Illegal: Can't declare implementation of incomplete
 //             interface.
-// external impl MyClass as Interface1;
+// impl MyClass as Interface1;

 // Definition of interfaces that were previously declared interface Interface1 {